microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-00.md

 ![Webpage of the eShopOnWeb site](../Images/00-23-Eshoponweb-Webpage.png)

-### Deploying Datadog within Azure (Two Options to consider)
+### Deploy Datadog in Azure
-- There are two options to consider when deploying Datadog within Azure.
-There is an Azure portal offering called Azure Native Integration for Datadog, and there is an option to deploy from Datadog's website using a 14-day trial, which is suitable for this hack.
-- Depending on your chosen option, the billing mechanism will be different.
-  - Option 1) For the website option, it's critically important that when signing up for the trial account, choose Datadog region (US3).
-More on that is below.
-  - Option 2) For the Azure portal method (LIFTR), the billing will start immediately with no option to leverage a 14-day trial.
-The deployment will likely fail if you do not have a credit card associated with your subscription or have restrictions to prevent marketplace offerings.

-#### Option 1) Deploy Datadog using a 14-day trial
-- Go to the Datadog website (https://www.datadoghq.com/) and click the "Free Trial" button on the homepage.
-- For the first question, (Where do you want your data housed?), please select "**United States (US3)**" and fill in the remaining questions on the web form.
+In order to use Datadog in Azure you need to have a Datadog account, which is also referred to as an "organization".
+There are two options for doing this:
+- Create a new Datadog organization via the Azure Native Integration for Datadog.
-- For the remaining integration, we will use the Azure Marketplace to link our trial Datadog organization to your Microsoft Azure subscription.
+- Link an existing Datadog organization to your Azure subscription.
-- Go to the Azure Marketplace and deploy Datadog into your subscription using the `Datadog Pro Pay-As-You-Go` offering.
-- Follow the Microsoft documentation https://learn.microsoft.com/en-us/azure/partner-solutions/datadog/link-to-existing-organization to complete the configuration.

-#### Option 2) Deploy Datadog from Azure Marketplace
+#### Option 1 - Create a New Datadog Organization via the Azure Native Integration for Datadog

+Things to consider:
+- Azure Native Integration for Datadog enables the easy creation of a Datadog account/organization via the Azure Marketplace within the Azure Portal
+- Your Azure subscription must be activated with a credit card to use Azure Marketplace offerings
+- Billing for Datadog usage is handled via the Azure Marketplace
+- Billing for Datadog usage starts immediately after deployment with no option for a free trial

+Here's how to do it:

-- Go to the Azure Marketplace and deploy Datadog into your subscription using the `Datadog Pro Pay-As-You-Go` offering.
+- In the [Azure Portal](https://portal.azure.com), navigate to the Azure Marketplace and deploy Datadog into your subscription using the `Datadog Pro Pay-As-You-Go` offering.
 - Create a new Datadog organization when asked to choose between linking to an existing Datadog org or creating a new one.
 - Select the existing resource group `XXX-rg-wth-monitor-d-XX` to deploy the Datadog resource.
   >**Note** The "XXX" in the resource group name will vary based on the Azure region the eShopOnWeb Azure environment has been deployed to.
-- Ensure that the Azure resource details show as `West US 2` and the Datadog site is `US3`.
+- Ensure that the Azure resource details show the location as `West US 2` and the Datadog site is `US3`.
 - You do not need to enable single sign-on through Azure Active Directory for this workshop, but we recommend doing so in a production environment.
 - Proceed with the deployment, and once the deployment is finished, click the link **Set Password in Datadog.**
 - Choose a password that you will remember for the duration of this workshop.